 (Georg Eisler, Confrontation, 1973, © Bildrecht, Wien 2025; press photo: Wien Museum)

-A tough critical environment awaited.
-Not everyone wished to process a disreputable past.
+A tough critical environment awaited the Realists, though.
+Not everyone wished to process a disreputable past, for example.
 And people often associated “realism” with the version projected for propaganda purposes by totalitarian states.

 (Erna Frank, Lying in Bed, 1988, © Bildrecht, Wien 2025; press photo: Wien Museum)

-As well as presenting the works of numerous artists, the exhibition also reveals the movement’s genesis and various styles applied by its proponents through the years.
+As well as presenting the works of numerous artists, the exhibition also reveals the various artistic approaches applied through the years.

-So we see works in different media, layered with different levels of social commentary, and drawing on different artistic devices to make their point.
+You see works in different media, layered with different levels and targets of social commentary, and drawing on different styles and motifs to make the desired point.

 Dates, tickets & tips